thorndeil/thorndeil/README.md

   - Network Politics
 - 🌱 I’m currently learning ...
   - for my master's degree in applied IT Security at the University of Bochum
+    - 1. Semester:
       - Cryptographie
       - Internet Security Protocols
   - OT Security
 - 👨🏻‍💻 I specialize in ...
   - ISO 27001 implementation